Sociólogo - Escritor

 Cultural and linguistic diversity

-Indigenous peoples represent some 4% to 6% of the world population, or about 250 million in over 70 countries.
+Indigenous peoples represent some 4% to 6% of the world population or about 250 million in over 70 countries.
 In Latin America, in spite of all the policies set up during the last five centuries to assimilate indigenous peoples and homogenize Nation-States, there remain today over 40 million indigenous peoples or about 10% of the American sub-continent population (López, 1999).
 Except for Uruguay, where the indigenous population has been totally exterminated, all Latin American States are, to some extent, facing indigenous issues.
 They can also be considered, in various ways, as multilingual and multicultural societies, since they have all been populated through old and more recent migrations from Europe, Asia and Africa.

 One of the most important expressions of the cultural diversity of Latin American indigenous peoples is language.
 Policies and education programmes for indigenous peoples have largely been designed and implemented on the basis of language.
 If one considers indigenous languages only (excluding Spanish, Portuguese, all Creole languages and some of the languages spoken by small migrant groups), some 400 to 450 languages are spoken in Latin America today, as well as a vast number of dialects.